KalluruChandan/PracticeNewsapp/README.md

 ## Overview

 The News Aggregator App is a web application that allows users to read and save news articles from various sources.
-It leverages the News Catcher API for fetching the latest news articles.
+It leverages the RapidAPI for fetching the latest news articles.
 The application is built with a microservices architecture in the backend, a responsive Angular/React frontend, and utilizes various tools and technologies for seamless integration and deployment.

 ## Table of Contents